SOS Children's Villages: Controversy

 In January 2018, the branch of the association in Ethiopia was accused of supporting Islam, including forcible conversion of children.
 The organization denies the allegations but does admit that a mosque (now closed) had been built on SOS land, contrary to policy.

+In August 2025, a New York Times investigation detailed how SOS Children's Villages International has been accused of conspiring with Syria's fallen Assad regime to disappear children of political opponents.

+In September 2025, an Austrian reform commission headed by Irmgard Griss was tasked with investigating allegations of abuse against local SOS Children's Villages.
+Supervisory board member Willibald Cernko resigned from his official position.
+Potential conflicts of interest had led to changes in the makeup of the commission.

 Prominent supporters

 The first prominent supporter was the German-British businesswoman Béatrice von Boch-Galhau, wife of the largest shareholder of the ceramic manufacturer Villeroy & Boch.

-She became friends with the at-the-time unknown Hermann Gmeiner.
+She became friends with the then unknown Hermann Gmeiner.
 In 1959, she employed some of her private fortune to pay for the first Kinderdorf in Germany located in Merzig Hilbringen.
 She also used her husband's political connections to promote the SOS Kinderdorf idea which was first meeting resistance from the local majors.

-Prominent supporters include Nelson Mandela; the Dalai Lama; international footballers Kakha Kaladze, Andriy Shevchenko, Vincent Kompany, Ruud van Nistelrooy, Cesc Fàbregas and Javier Zanetti; opera singer Anna Netrebko; writer Henning Mankell; Belgian tennis player Kim Clijsters; French writer and actress Anny Dupérey; Sarah, Duchess of York; English Child Actress Georgie Henley; former model Princess Salimah Aga Khan; actress and singer Cher; businessman and television host Mike Holmes; Grammy Award-winning singer-songwriter and entertainer June Carter Cash; and Johnny Cash whose memorial fund is towards the work of SOS Children's Villages worldwide.
+Prominent supporters include Nelson Mandela; the Dalai Lama; international footballers Kakha Kaladze, Andriy Shevchenko, Vincent Kompany, Ruud van Nistelrooy, Cesc Fàbregas and Javier Zanetti; opera singer Anna Netrebko; writer Henning Mankell; Belgian tennis player Kim Clijsters; French writer and actress Anny Duperey; Sarah, Duchess of York; English Child Actress Georgie Henley; former model Princess Salimah Aga Khan; actress and singer Cher; businessman and television host Mike Holmes; Grammy Award-winning singer-songwriter and entertainer June Carter Cash; and Johnny Cash whose memorial fund is towards the work of SOS Children's Villages worldwide.
 The organisation received the 2002 Conrad N. Hilton Humanitarian Prize.
+In 2010, the Peru branch of the organization was awarded the Esteban Campodónico Prize in the area of direct services to society.

-SOS also receive significant funds through Genworth Financial's Putts4Charity initiative, which they run on golf's European Tour.
+SOS Children's Villages also receive significant funds through Genworth Financial's Putts4Charity initiative, which they run on golf's European Tour.
 In November 2012, the initiative reached €1 million in total money raised since 2007.